sigstore/sigstore-blog/content/homebrew-build-provenance.md

 type = "post"
 +++

-Last November, [Alpha-Omega] and [Trail of Bits] announced a [collaboration to bring build provenance to homebrew-core].
+Last November, [Alpha-Omega] and [Trail of Bits] [announced a collaboration] to [bring build provenance to homebrew-core].

 Today, we are pleased to announce that the core of that work is live and in public beta: [homebrew-core] is now using Sigstore to cryptographically attest to all bottles built in the official [Homebrew] CI.

+This is aligned with [Sigstore's mission]: to support frictionless and transparent provenance on all artifact registries.

+Homebrew's build provenance
-This follows last year's [npm provenance] feature, making Homebrew the second major packaging ecosystem to adopt Sigstore!
+follows last year's [npm provenance] feature, making Homebrew the second major packaging ecosystem to adopt Sigstore!

 ![](/images/brew-verify.png)